About the Museum

 The museum shop features postcards, books from the Zymoglyphic Museum Press, and prints from the series Views of the Zymoglyphic Region.

 Contact the museum curator at zymoglyphic@gmail.com to be put on the mailing list for any updates.
-Special events (other than regular open days) will also be listed on the museum's Facebook page.

 |